Reviewer Guidelines

 perspectives.

-Highlight but do not correct
+Please do not correct

 spelling or grammatical errors, however do note that this needs attention